Alex9779/LoFence_Firmware/README.md

 To make this easier the PCB REV 1.0 contains an unpopulated PIN header labelled *FLASH LA*.

-The PINs are directly connected to the LA66 module as follows from top to bottom:
+The PINs are directly connected to the LA66 module as follows from left to right:

+- GND
+- RST
+- RX
 - BOOT
-- RX
-- RST
-- GND

 I usually do not solder PIN headers for this to the PCB but just use loose ones, on for *FLASH LA* and the other for *LA*.